Gluten-Friendly Dining in Carmichael and Dewick

 Another helpful tool is the allergen filter on our website in the menus section.
 It can be used to get a list of foods either containing or not containing a chosen allergen.

 To set allergen filters to show which menu items either "contain" or "does not contain" the respective allergen(s):

 - Click on "set filter" in upper right corner of screen

 - "Set allergens filter" pop-up window will appear

 Select either “contains” or “does not contain” and hit “apply” to get a list of menu items that comply with your selection.

 Gluten-Free Dining Tips & Advice

-For questions regarding gluten-friendly dining, please contact Julie Lampie, Tufts Dining’s registered dietitian.
-Julie is familiar with the ingredients in our menu items and is experienced with the food preparation and handling processes at Tufts Dining.
+For questions regarding gluten-friendly dining, please contact Kelly Shaw, Tufts Dining’s registered dietitian.
+Kelly is familiar with the ingredients in our menu items and is experienced with the food preparation and handling processes at Tufts Dining.
 She can advise students on ways to manage celiac disease and gluten sensitivity on campus.